 Project Stage/Component Description

+Construction of wind turbine foundations.

 Installation of electrical and communications cabling and equipment.

 Installation of wind turbine transformers, in parallel with electrical reticulation works.

 Arrival of wind turbine components to the Project Site.

 Installation of wind turbines.

 Commissioning of wind turbines.

 Reliability testing.